 Through a series of complex archaeological investigations funded by a range of sources including the Butrint Foundation and the Packard humanities institute, as well as grants from the British Academy and the Albanian Ministry of Culture over £3 million has been invested in Butrint leading to an increased understanding of its regional importance and establishing best practice for other archaeological sites.
 This has had a positive impact on the protection of its cultural heritage and established a standard for the management of related places in Albania.

-The benefits don’t stop there though, the UK has also benefitted from the collaboration with Albanian students being able to study an MA at UEA based on this project.
+The benefits don’t stop there though; the UK has benefited from the collaboration with Albanian students being able to study an MA at UEA based on this project.
 There have also been a positive impact on the UK’s economy creating employment for research assistants from the heritage, museum and archaeology sectors.

 Tourism has also seen a rise over the lifespan of the project with figures rising from under a thousand tourists to a total of 281,441.